gregberge/svgr/packages/cli/README.md

-  --config-file <file>             specify the path of the svgr config --no-runtime-config              disable runtime config (".svgrrc", ".svgo.yml", ".prettierrc") -d, --out-dir <dirname>          output files into a directory --ignore-existing                ignore existing files in output directory --keep-existing                  do not override already existing files when used with --out-dir --ext <ext>                      specify a custom file extension (default: "js") --filename-case <case>           specify filename case ("pascal", "kebab", "camel") (default: "pascal") --icon                           use "1em" as width and height
+  --config-file <file>             specify the path of the svgr config --no-runtime-config              disable runtime config (".svgrrc", ".svgo.yml", ".prettierrc") -d, --out-dir <dirname>          output files into a directory --ignore-existing                ignore existing files when used with --out-dir --ext <ext>                      specify a custom file extension (default: "js") --filename-case <case>           specify filename case ("pascal", "kebab", "camel") (default: "pascal") --icon                           use "1em" as width and height